elda27/FactorVAE/README.md

 # Latent traversal
 Results of latent traversal.
-Each column indicate individual latent dimensions.
+Each column indicates individual latent dimensions.

 ![](img/LatentTraversal.png)

-The reason of the noisy image is the gaussian constrain is not worked insufficient.
+The reason for the noisy image is the gaussian constrain which is not worked insufficiently.
-I seem the solution is increasing batch size and decreasing learning rate.
+I seem the solution is increasing batch size and decreasing the learning rate.
-And also the decreasing latent dimension is important.
+And also discriminator loss and total correlation loss is not balanced so it may be affected.

 ![](img/LatentRepresentation.png)